-Both the descriptor net and the generator net can be learned from the training examples by maximum likelihood.
+Both the energy-based model (the descriptor network) and the latent variable model (the generator network) can be learned from the training examples by maximum likelihood.

-The training algorithm for the descriptor net alternates between the following two steps \citep{XieLuICML}.
+The training algorithm for the descriptor network alternates between the following two steps \cite{XieLuICML}.
 We call it Algorithm D. See Figure \ref{fig:diagramD} for an illustration.

-{\bf Step D1 for Langevin revision}: Sampling synthesized examples from the current model by Langevin dynamics \citep{neal2011mcmc, girolami2011riemann}.
+{\bf Step D1 for Langevin revision}: Sampling synthesized examples from the current model by Langevin dynamics \cite{neal2011mcmc, girolami2011riemann, zhu1998grade}.
 We call this step Langevin revision because it keeps revising the current synthesized examples.

-{\bf Step D2 for density shifting}: Updating the parameters of the descriptor net based on the difference between the observed examples and the synthesized examples obtained in D1.
+{\bf Step D2 for density shifting}: Updating the parameters of the descriptor network based on the difference between the observed examples and the synthesized examples obtained in D1 (Langevin revision).
 This step is to shift the high probability regions of the descriptor from the synthesized examples to the observed examples.

 Both steps can be powered by back-propagation.
 The algorithm is thus an alternating back-propagation algorithm.